SiliconLabs/zigbee_applications/zigbee_bootcamp/Zigbee-Joining-Forming-Network/Module4.md

 For this tutorial, you must define the device type which will provide the proper clusters and attributes for the Light application.
 It is important to set the ZCL (Zigbee Cluster Library) configuration for the Light Application as it assists in configuration of the cluster functionality incorporated .
 In order to change the ZCL configuration, you must open the Zigbee Cluster Configurator in the Configuration Tools tab of the .slcp.
  If an endpoint is not created, click on ADD NEW ENDPOINT.
 Once an endpoint has been added click on edit and select Device: “HA On/Off Light (0x0100)”.
 By selecting a device type endpoint is configured according to the Zigbee Specifications.

 **Note:** The endpoint clusters with a yellow warning sign implies that the component corresponding to that cluster is not installed in the Software Components tab see Figure 2-5.
 Click on the warning sign and it will automatically install the component.
+The Enabled Clusters filter can be used to identify the required clusters easily.

 <div align="center">
   <img src="Images/MissingComponents.png">